 Figure 8.3 Data File Format Dialog Box

 Date Format

 The user defines whether the date should be shown as dd mm yy (day, month, year), or mm dd yy (month, day, year).

 Date Separation

 The user defines whether a dot, slash or dash should be used to separate the date.

 Time Separation

 The user defines whether a colon or a dot should be used for the time separation.

 Field Separation

 For the text files created, the user defines whether a tab or a space should be used to separate the fields.

 Date and Time Column Definition

 If data is to be exported to other programs, it is recommended that the date and time be joined in one column.

 Select Decimal Point

-The user defines whether a comma or period is used for the values displayed in SeaStar and for text files that are created.
+The user defines whether a comma or period is used for the values displayed in FoodStar and for text files that are created.

-8.4 Connection
+Pasteurisation

-Choose the Settings menu and the Connection command.
-A dialog box appears:
+By choosing the Settings menu, the Preferences command, and then Pasteurisation, the following dialog box appears: